The WWF is run at a local level by the following offices...

 Extending through Austria, Slovenia, Croatia, Hungary, and Serbia, the Mura, Drava and Danube Rivers form one of the great wetlands of the world – the Amazon of Europe.

-Flowing through five countries, the Mura, Drava and Danube Rivers form a 700km-long green belt connecting almost a million hectares of unique terrain with significant natural and cultural heritage, which will become the world´s first five-country Biosphere Reserve Mura-Drava-Danube (TBR MDD).
+Flowing through five countries, the Mura, Drava and Danube Rivers form a 700km-long green belt connecting almost a million hectares of unique terrain with significant natural and cultural heritage, which became the world´s first five-country Biosphere Reserve Mura-Drava-Danube (TBR MDD).

 Despite numerous human-made changes, this stunning river landscape hosts amazing biological diversity and boasts a range of rare habitats – large floodplain forests, river islands, gravel and sand banks, side branches and oxbows.
 These habitats are home to the largest population of white-tailed eagles in Europe and provide shelter for other endangered species such as the little tern, black stork, beaver, otter and some vulnerable fish species like the sterlet.